Cryptanalysis of the Lorenz cipher: German Tunny machines

 The numbers of cams on the set of twelve wheels of the SZ42 machines totalled 501 and were co-prime with each other, giving an extremely long period before the key sequence repeated.
-Each cam could either be in a raised position, in which case it contributed x to the logic of the system, reversing the value of a bit, or in the lowered position, in which case it generated •.
+Each cam could either be in a raised position, in which case it generated x (as written at Bletchley Park) and equivalent to a binary digit 1 to the logic of the system, or in the lowered position when it generated • equivalent to a binary digit 0.
 The total possible number of patterns of raised cams was 2501 which is an astronomically large number.
-In practice, however, about half of the cams on each wheel were in the raised position.
-Later, the Germans realized that if the number of raised cams was not very close to 50% there would be runs of xs and •s, a cryptographic weakness.
+In practice about half of the cams on each wheel were in the raised position as the Germans realized that otherwise there would be runs of x's and •'s, a cryptographic weakness.

-The process of working out which of the 501 cams were in the raised position was called "wheel breaking" at Bletchley Park.
+The process of working out the wheel cam patterns was called "wheel breaking" at Bletchley Park.
 Deriving the start positions of the wheels for a particular transmission was termed "wheel setting" or simply "setting".
 The fact that the psi wheels all moved together, but not with every input character, was a major weakness of the machines that contributed to British cryptanalytical success.